dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

  - Populate your test database programmatically.

- - Get the elapsed running time for individual tests [Part 2]
+ - Get the [elapsed running time for individual tests](/2015/09/26/how-to-test-django-applications_pt2/) [see part 2].

 This should get your tests up and running quickly, so think of it as a **starting point** (I encourage you to do your own research once you find its limitations).